markdicksonjr/nibbler/README.md

 # Nibbler

 An extensible group of modules designed to take a lot of the boilerplate out of the code for a top-notch Go web server.
 These modules require Go v1.9+.

+At first glance, Nibbler's code-base seems to be quite monolithic, but by leveraging the capabilities of Go's import mechanisms, your web app can easily get and import only what is needed.

 ## Running the included sample apps